NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 ### Iteration 4.

 Two webinar services were replaced by new one.
 DWH appeared.
 I already have 2 analysts under direct subordination and 1 under project subordination.
 I secured the allocation of development resources for integrations.
-I drew up technical requirements for them: what specific data and how often do we need to transfer from BigMarker to the DWH.
-I created a task in Jira, where I wrote down these requirements.
-I met with the developers product manager - the task was taken into a sprint.
+Drew up technical requirements for them: what specific data and how often do we need to transfer from BigMarker to the DWH.
+Created a task in Jira, where wrote down these requirements.
+Met with the developers product manager - the task was taken into a sprint.

 After 2 weeks the integrations were implemented.
 My analysts checked the data - everything was in order.
-I compiled the terms of reference for one of the analysts for creating a dataset in PostgreSQL, and the terms of reference for another analyst for visualization in **Double cloud**.
-I controlled the process, checked the result - done!
+Compiled the terms of reference for one of the analysts for creating a dataset in PostgreSQL, and the terms of reference for another analyst for visualization in **Double cloud**.
+Controlled the process, checked the result - done.

 +++ data is updated automatically every morning